seriousManual/node-piglow-animations/README.md

 **WIP, not ready yet**

+node-piglow-animations is a library on top of node-piglow that allows for piglow animations.

 An animation consists of a bunch of interface configurations that will be subsequently invoked.
 Between the different configurations transitions can be defined as well als transformation and invocation times.
 A chaining interface makes the configuration of animations super simple.